OrdnanceSurvey/osbng-py/README.md

 * Returning parents and children of `BNGReference` objects at specified resolutions.

-The following example demonstrate the construction of a `BNGReference` object from a reference string and returns a parent of the `BNGReference`:
+The following example demonstrates the construction of a `BNGReference` object from a reference string and returns a parent of the `BNGReference`:

 ``` python
 >>> bng_ref = BNGReference(bng_ref_string="ST5671SE")